minlare/responsive-image-zoom/README.md

 ### Configuration

-Configuration options can be passed to the function
+Configuration options can be passed to the function as shown above

 #### event